 Tender-conscience, mighty Christian

-If you put into practice everything Kim and I have asked you to, you will be well on your way to having a tender conscience, not hardened by the deceitfulness of sin (Hebrews 3:13-15 ).
+If you put into practice everything that I have asked you to, you will be well on your way to having a tender conscience, not hardened by the deceitfulness of sin (Hebrews 3:13-15 ).
 You will be more sensitive to the conviction of sin, even as you have less actual sin in your life.
 What could be better for any believer who wants to honor Christ?

 One final thought: don’t be fooled into thinking theological or biblical knowledge equals growth.
 It does not.
 You are called to love God with your mind (Mark 12:30) because you can’t love what you don’t know, but if what you know is making you a big jerk, there’s a serious problem.

 Study the Word, study theology, but pursue the fruit of the Spirit (Galatians 5) as well.
 Ask me how I know this.
 I am the Queen of the Theology Jerks (all hail!).

 May the grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all.